NCU-DSA-111-1/assignment_2-yayi1213/110503507_assignment_3/README.md

 # Proccess

-## choose the option(1:play/0:back to last step/s:save the record): 1
+## choose the option(1:play/0:back to last step/s:save the record/x:replay the board): 1
 *Once the player inputs 1, X player and Y player take turn to play the shogi

 ## X player